ninhdan/BlazorEcommercee/README.md

 # E-Commerce Website
 ### Description
-This project is an E-Commerce website built using Blazor WebAssembly in .NET 7.
-It leverages the power of Blazor to create a dynamic and interactive user interface while utilizing .NET 7 features for enhanced performance and developer productivity.
-With Blazor WebAssembly, developers can build modern web applications entirely in C# without relying on JavaScript, offering a seamless development experience for .NET developers.
+An E-Commerce website crafted with Blazor WebAssembly in .NET 7.
+It harnesses Blazor's capabilities to deliver a dynamic, interactive user experience without the need for JavaScript.
+Built on .NET 7, it ensures optimal performance and developer efficiency, empowering .NET developers to create modern web applications entirely in C#.
+### Installation
+1. Clone the repository: git clone https://github.com/ninhdan/BlazorWebAssemblyProject.git
+2. Navigate to the project directory: cd BlazorWebAssemblyProject
+3. Build the application: dotnet build
+4. Run the application: dotnet run
+5. Access the application in your web browser at https://localhost:5001